The Mall, Kanpur: Location

 Mall Road is situated in the Heart of the City between Cantonment and Civil Lines.
 To the south of Mall Road is the old city which is a congested area and to the north is Civil Lines and Ganga river.
 Mall Road starts at the end point of Murray Company Flyover in Cantonment and ends at Chunniganj near Lal Imli Mills, the first woollen mill of India.
 The 'Bada Chauraha' is the most busiest crossing on Mall Road connecting it to Kanpur Central Railway Station through Meston Road and Sarsayya Ghat through Sarsayya Ghat Road where a cable bridge is proposed over the Ganga River.
 The Head Post Office of Kanpur is situated on this road junction.
 Ursula Horsman Memorial Hospital, the largest district hospital in the city is also situated on this road.
 The Landmark Hotel which is largest in the city is also present here near Naveen Market.
 Kanpur Electricity Supply Company has its head office on this road.
 Parking is provided by Kanpur Development Authority on Multilevel Parkings at Parade, Express Road and Phool Bagh.
 Many prominent banks like RBI, Standard Chartered Bank, Allahabad Bank and Calcutta Insurance Building have their zonal office here.
 Life Insurance Corporation of India North Central Regional Office is situated on this road near Birhana Road Crossing.

+The Nana Rao Park is located in proximity to the Mall and is a popular tourist attraction.

 History

 Mall Road has always been an important commercial and recreational center for people of Kanpur.
 It is often referred as Downtown, Kanpur.
 During British Era, Mall Road was only opened for Britishers and entry of Indians was restricted here.
 Indians couldn't drive here or sit on benches established by municipality.
 Mall Road was an important nightlife center during that time and housed many clubs like Murray & Co, Kellners, Khonolal & Sons, Regal etc. During post independence era Mall Road remained as important retail and commercial center for Kanpurites and till today it has maintained its charms with high rises on both the sides of road.
 Christ Church College situated on Mall Road is the oldest college in the city of Kanpur.
 Ursula Horsman Hospital, named in the memorial of Ursula Horsman, wife of Sir Henry Horsman and Alice Horsman Hospital (AHM) Hospital named in the memorial of the mother of Sir Henry Horsman, who was incharge of the Swadeshi Cotton Mills in Kanpur was established here in 1937.
 St. Catherine's Hospital, established by Dr. Alice Marval came into being to serve women and children as the first nursing institute for women in India.
 Alice Marval was born in 1865 in Britain and left for India under SPG Mission.
 She treated poor patients with plague in the hospital.
-Medical Mission work began among the women of Kanpur in 1897 during the reign of King William III of England when the first team of Medical staff from S.P.G.
-Mission under the management of "Women Mission Association".
-The Hospital was converted into a general hospital in the year 1986.
+Medical Mission work began among the women of Kanpur in 1697 during the reign of King William III of England when the first team of medical staff from the SPG Mission under the management of "Women Mission Association".
+The hospital was converted into a general hospital in 1986.